 Another important aspect to consider while understanding the BYOD security risks is the one arising from the communication tools that are used by the employees to communicate with their teams from their personal devices.
-Using communication tools that are not secure or are not business-only can jeopardize the communication confidentiality, unintentionally or otherwise.
-With a BYOD solution that comes with a pre-packaged communication suite can help keep work and personal conversations separate.
+Using communication tools that are not secure or are not business-only can jeopardize communication confidentiality, unintentionally or otherwise.
+A BYOD solution that comes with pre-packaged communication, the suite can help keep work and personal conversations separate.
 It can also ensure that corporate file sharing is seamless between pre-approved business contacts.

 BYOD is the future of work.
 By implementing a robust BYOD solution, the security risks around the same can be mitigated and organizations can move forward towards BYOD deployment with more confidence.